Let’s talk about What Happens To Your Body At High Altitudes.

 Often, your body forgets to breathe deep in your sleep.
 And your brain suddenly wakes you up to remind you to breathe!
 So if you don’t sleep too well at high altitude, it’s normal.
-It’s your body trying to acclimatise.
+Remember, it’s just the changes going through the body at high altitudes and a way for your body to acclimatise.

 What you need to know about these changes in your body

 The thing you need to know about all these changes in your body is that your body goes through these changes occur even while you’re resting.